junxit/us-congress-bills-116/metadata.md

 - 2019-06-04 — Rule provides for consideration of H.R.
 6 with 2 hours of general debate.
 Motion to recommit with or without instructions allowed.
 - 2019-06-04 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2019-06-04 — The previous question was ordered pursuant to the rule.
+- 2019-06-05 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2019-06-10 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 112.